OSOceanAcoustics/echopop/docs/FEAT_implementation/input_files.md

 ### Catch

-The "catch" spreadsheet/dataframe include the total weight for unaged fish for the entire haul.
+The "catch" spreadsheet/dataframe includes the total weight for unaged fish for the entire haul.

 Echopop column | EchoPro column | Data type | Units |  Description
 --- | --- | --- | --- | ---